psy0rz/zfs_autobackup/README.md

 ZFS autobackup is used to periodicly backup ZFS filesystems to other locations.
 This is done using the very effcient zfs send and receive commands.

 It has the following features:
+* Works across operating systems: Tested with Linux, FreeBSD/FreeNAS and SmartOS.
+* Works in combination with existing replication systems.
+(Like Proxmox HA)
-* Automaticly selects filesystems to backup by looking at a simple ZFS property. (recursive)
+* Automatically selects filesystems to backup by looking at a simple ZFS property. (recursive)
 * Creates consistent snapshots. (takes all snapshots at once, atomic.)
 * Multiple backups modes:
   * "push" local data to a backup-server via SSH.